Project Management Professional (PMP)

 It helps you to get help on areas that you are struggling with, and when you help someone your own confidence grows

-Sharing project management experiences with others is very helpful in cracking a particular type of questions that PMP is notorious for - the scenario based questions
+Sharing project management experiences with others are very helpful in cracking a particular type of questions that PMP is notorious for – the scenario based questions

 It helps you to motivate each other and stay on course